architgupta93/mountainlab-scripts/docs/README.md

 ## Instructions for setting up MountainSort (with trodes)

+NOTE: The current set of scripts work ONLY IN LINUX.
+If you are using some other operating systems, the scripts do not support it at the moment.

+0. If you don't have conda, I highly recommend installing conda first for managing environments.
+Follow the instructions on https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html to get started with a conda installation.

 1. Use conda for setting up a virtual environment

             $ conda create -n mountainlab